htacg/tidy-html5/localize/README.md

 ### Using Git appropriately

  1. Fork the repository to your GitHub account.
- 2. Optionally create a **topical branch** - a branch whose name is succint but explains what you're doing, such as "localize Portuguese".
+ 2. Optionally create a **topical branch** - a branch whose name is succinct but explains what you're doing, such as "localize Portuguese".
  3. Make your changes, committing at logical breaks.
  4. Push your work to your personal account.